geoserver/geoserver/doc/en/user/source/services/wps/administration.rst

   * *Resource expiration timeout*: number of seconds the result of a asynchronous execution will be kept available on disk for user to retrieve.
 Once this time is expired these resources will be eligible for clearing (which happens at regular intervals).
   * *Resource storage directory*: where on disk the input, temporary and output resources associated to a certain process will be kept.
 By default it will be the ``temp/wps`` directory inside the GeoServer data directory
+  * *External output directory*: Some processes allow execution outputs to be stored in an external output directory (not subject to ``Resource expiration timeout``).
+To enable this functionality provide a path to external storage with the understanding that you are responsible for managing the contents of this folder.
+Leave empty to disable writing outside of the resource storage.

 Process status page
 -------------------